L2oukmane/Set-up-project-with-webpack/README.md

 > This is Set up project with webpack built in our second module of our curriculum at microverse.

-Our goal here is to Build a book application with add and remove feature from scratch using JavaScripts. click [here](https://github.com/L2oukmane/Set-up-project-with-webpack) to see deployed live version
+Our goal here is to Build a book application with add and remove feature from scratch using JavaScripts.

 ### Features implemented so far are: